Decoupling and Damping: Structurally-Regularized Gradient Matching for Multimodal Graph Condensation: Methodology

 \subsection{The Proposed SR-GM Framework}

-To address this dual challenge, as shown in Figure 1, we propose \textbf{Structurally-Regularized Gradient Matching (SR-GM)}, a framework that re-engineers the condensation process through two synergistic components: Gradient Decoupling and Structural Damping.
+To address this dual challenge, as shown in Fig.~\ref{figure:framework}, we propose \textbf{Structurally-Regularized Gradient Matching (SR-GM)}, a framework that re-engineers the condensation process through two synergistic components: Gradient Decoupling and Structural Damping.